 Though the Buddha did not voluntarily cook meat, if during bhiksha, the process of begging alms, he was served non vegetarian food, he would not decline because he saw this as an opportunity to connect with and share the Buddhist practice in every household.
 (Don’t stand against those that are not like you; gently gain their confidence and show them a better way; but stay open to the possibility that they will still not walk your way)

 #15 – ON HUMILITY

-Buddha was aware in much advance, of the exact moment of his death, and reason.
+Buddha was aware in advance of the exact moment of his death, and reason.
 Still, he continued to carry out his life without trying to win death.
 (Stay humble, and know when your time is up, don’t try to bargain with destiny)

 That being said, a special mention to the classic works of Paramhans Yogananda, called An Autobiography of A Yogi.
 This is one of those spiritual memoirs slash autobiographies that get the review “this answered many of my doubts”.

 And this has been true for me too.
-Whether it was my confusions about Hypnotherapy, fear of negative entities, or many other personal experiences, this book gave me the guidance I otherwise had no access to.
+Whether it was my confusion about hypnotherapy, fear of negative entities, or any other personal experiences, this book gave me the guidance I otherwise had no access to.

 The language is a bit dated and complex, but if you try not to get too stuck in all that and simply glide through the story, your answers too will find themselves in this 400+ page biography.

 There are many wondrous books that bring us the lessons that we otherwise would have to learn though ardent life obstacles.
 It is a fortune more than ever to have such a beautiful bouquet of diverse information.